slady/slady.github.io/contact.md

-Have you find any misinformation?
+Have you found any misinformation?

 Do you have suggestions for improvement?